-NASDAQ listing standards require that a majority of the members of a listed company's board of directors qualify as "independent," as affirmatively determined by the board of directors.
+The NASDAQ Stock Market Rules require that a majority of the members of a listed company's board of directors qualify as "independent," as affirmatively determined by the board of directors.
 After review of all of the relevant transactions or relationships between each director (and his or her family members) and us, our senior management and our independent registered public accounting firm, our Board of Directors has affirmatively determined that each of Drs.
 Antoinette T. Hubenette and John G. Nackel and Messrs.
-Daren J. Shaw, Lee A. Daniels and Barry M. Smith is "independent" within the meaning of the applicable NASDAQ listing standards.
-The Board of Directors has also determined that Clayton M. Christensen who served as a director prior to the 2014 annual meeting of stockholders met those independence requirements.
+Daren J. Shaw, Lee A. Daniels and Barry M. Smith is "independent" within the meaning of the applicable NASDAQ Stock Market Rules.

-Each member of our Board of Directors serving on our Audit, Compensation and Nomination and Corporate Governance committees is "independent" within the meaning of the applicable NASDAQ listing standards and, as applicable, the Exchange Act.
+Each member of our Board of Directors serving on our Audit, Compensation and Nominating and Corporate Governance committees is "independent" within the meaning of the applicable NASDAQ Stock Market Rules and, as applicable, the Exchange Act.